OpenVisualCloud/Dockerfiles/doc/cmake.md

+### Customize Build Process:

-Use the following options to customize the build process:
+You can use the following build options to customize the build process:
 - **BUILD_MP3LAME**: Set to ```ON``` (default) to build the ```libmp3lame``` in the docker images, or ```OFF``` to disable including ```libmp3lame``` in the docker images.
 - **BUILD_FDKAAC**: Set to ```ON``` (default) to build the ```libfdk_aac``` in the docker images, or ```OFF``` to disable including ```libfdk_aac``` in the docker images.
 - **ONLY_DOCKERFILES**: Set to ```ON``` to update the Dockerfiles only without actually building them, or ```OFF``` (default) to update and build the Dockerfiles.